FST777/FreeBSD-OCI-images/README.md

 - Pull using `ghcr.io/fst777/userland:latest`

-A curated set of additional packages intended to provide a fairly complete FreeBSD userland on top of `runtime-pkg`.
+A curated set of additional packages intended to provide a fairly complete FreeBSD userland on top of `freebsd-runtime`.

 ### busybox
 - Get it from: [ghcr.io/fst777/busybox](https://github.com/FST777/cayman/pkgs/container/busybox)